The Dangers Of Mindfulness

 I don’t think one needs to do hours of meditation or join a mindfulness meditation group, in fact that is a sure way to narrow one down, to make it so special that it continues to fall through our grasping fingers

 I spent nearly thirty years inside the cult of Tibetan Tantra that calls itself ‘Buddhism.’
-I started my cult career in 1984, in Chogyam Trungpa’s Vajradhatu group; his sangha where Trungpa had been keeping a harem of female students and where his Regent, with the collusion of his Vajradhatu’s inner circle, let him have unprotected sex with his male students, while knowing he had the AIDS virus and how it was spread.
+I started my cult career in 1984, in Chogyam Trungpa’s Vajradhatu group; his sangha, where Trungpa kept a harem of female students and where his Regent, Thomas Rich, with the collusion of Trungpa’s inner circle, let him have had unprotected sex with his male students, while knowing he had the AIDS virus and how it was spread.
 At least one of the young devotees, a dharma brat, died.

 The scandal rocked the liberal media, at the time.

-More practical, and presumably to avoid lawsuits and sweep all the sexual abuse scandals under the rug, along with Trungpa’s drinking, keeping female harems, and his Regent having sex while infected with AIDS, the late Trungpa’s inner circle of ‘pod people,’ ( named so by the Boulder community before that town became “Little Lhasa”) along with Trungpa’s son, changed the name, Vajradhatu to Shambhala International, with a now new-age and yoga-spirituality disguise.
+More practical, presumably to avoid lawsuits and sweep all the sexual abuse scandals under the rug, Trungpa’s inner circle of ‘pod people,’ ( named so by the Boulder community before that town became “Little Lhasa”) along with Trungpa’s son, changed the name, Vajradhatu to Shambhala International, and transformed itself into a new-age, yoga-spirituality disguise.

-As one of their ‘pod people’ marinated with mindfulness to prevent me from judging what should be judged as wrong, unethical and illegal–a common side-effect of mindfulness meditation that promotes the glory of ‘being non-judgmental.’
-You will hear lots of ‘spiritualized’ progressives these days, elevating this irrational nonsense about how non-judgmental they are while judging everyone that doesn’t think exactly like them as the the unfit, the unworthy to be heard.
+I was one of their ‘pod people,’ marinated with mindfulness, to prevent me from judging what should be judged as wrong, unethical and illegal–a common side-effect of mindfulness meditation that promotes the glory of ‘being non-judgmental.’
+You will hear lots of ‘spiritualized’ progressives, these days, elevating themselves about how non-judgmental they are, while judging everyone that doesn’t think exactly like them as the unfit; the deplorable; the unworthy to be heard.

 When I was a Tibetan Buddhist, I believed I was a student of the highest of Buddhist teachings and a non-theist, on an individual spiritual path, a diamond vehicle, that would lead to greater awareness and freedom.
-While the lamas and their occult teachings were busy destroying our minds with their ‘mindfulness’ training, along with our democratic values, our ethics and values, putting us all in a trance, to help them recreate what they lost it Tibet.
+While the lamas and their occult teachings were busy undermining our democratic values, our ethics and putting us all in a mindfulness trance, in order to help them recreate what they lost it Tibet.

-That’s how they fooled us.
-With their mindfulness meditation that was suppose to set us free.
-Instead, over time, it enslaved us, bonding us to the lamas, who see themselves as ‘greater than Kings,” becoming their change agents, their Manchurian Candidates to recreate and ‘perpetuate their world.
+This mindfulness meditation and their other medieval practices were suppose to set us free.
+Instead, over time, it enslaved us, bonding us to the lamas, who see themselves as ‘greater than Kings.”

 Within these Tibetan Lamaist groups, I became part of a powerful group mind, less spontaneous, and less aware of what was happening inside the group, and outside of my cult milieu.
 I was certainly less free; oath-bound as I was to these lamas and their dogmatic, superstitious, highly ritualistic, and sometimes very frightening world, filled with god kings, deities, and demons, and hell realms if we revealed their ‘secrets.’

 The Dalai Lama never gives public talks about the terrible hell realms these lamas tell all their western students will await them, if they commit the “two root” downfalls; the gravest of sins.
-These two root downfalls are: 1. speaking ill of the Tibetan lamas, who are to become your Vajra masters and ‘perfect living Buddhas,’ incapable of making mistakes; and 2. speaking ill of your vajra brother and sisters, the lamas’ sacred community of guru-worshiping devotees, those who are bring the world this mindfulness movement disguised as secular, more open than other religions, more ecumenical, even feminist!
-The lamas have learned to lie to fool people since they were toddlers on their thrones.
+These two root downfalls are: 1. speaking ill of the Tibetan lamas, who are to become your Vajra masters and ‘perfect living Buddhas,’ incapable of making mistakes; and 2. speaking ill of your vajra brother and sisters: the lamas’ sacred community of guru-worshiping devotees.

-Even though I had been trained and worked as a licensed, certified social worker, a family systems therapist, and a licensed school psychologist; even specializing in the areas of sexual abuse and dysfunctional systems, the lamas were still able to slowly condition my mind, over time, with their mindfulness meditations and mind-control; their frightening images and occult rituals and practices, such that I could deny and look away from their physical and financial exploitation and sexual abuse of their students, as though none of it was taking place, camouflaged as it was by their lofty rhetoric of compassion and theories about emptiness and reality.
+Even though I had been trained and worked as a licensed, certified social worker, a family systems therapist, and a licensed school psychologist; even specializing in the areas of sexual abuse and dysfunctional systems, the lamas were still able to slowly condition my mind, over time, with their mindfulness meditations and mind-control; their frightening images and occult rituals and practices; programmed to look away from their physical and financial exploitation and sexual abuse of their students, as though none of it was taking place, camouflaged as it always was by their lofty rhetoric of compassion and theories about emptiness and reality.

 Being well-educated was no protection from the lamas’ mass hypnosis.
 In fact, given the higher level of education of those attracted to Tibetan Tantric Buddhism, I now believe this only makes people more susceptible to the Tibetan lamas and their esoteric teachings because, for a very long time, one believes one is studying the highest of Buddhist philosophies that will lead to the highest of truths.
 Tibetan Tantric Buddhism has been a siren call for academics and highbrows.

 Being masters at taking the measure of westerners, the lamas have sought out the well-educated in Western society to give their Tantric teachings camouflage and credibility, to help spread its influence into academic and other influential circles.
 If you can diminish the ability to reason and think objectively of a significant number of the population, gradually filling their heads with myths and magic, irrationality and superstition, you can weaken the foundations of a western civilization, given enough time.
-The lamas always take the ‘long view’ as they continue to build out more temples, foundations, centers and institutions to demolish western liberal democracy’s cultural roots in reason, ethics, and laws.
-Ironically, it has been those who call themselves ‘liberal’ who have been the most enamored of these lamas and their ‘mindfulness meditation.’
+The lamas always take the ‘long view’ as they continue to build out more temples, foundations, centers and institutions to slowly demolish western democracy’s cultural roots in reason, ethics, and laws.
+Ironically, it has been those who call themselves ‘liberals’ and ‘progressives’ have been the most enamored of these regressive, medieval lamas and their ‘mindfulness meditation.’

 Once free from the Tibetan lamas and able to start using my reasoning and objective intelligence again, I watched as my subconscious had to purge itself of the fearful images and frightening visions that were imbedded along with their teachings on the four stages of mindfulness and the emptiness of self and other; I had to face nightmares and sleepless nights for even allowing myself to have a negative thought about these ‘living Buddhas,’ let alone speaking these thoughts aloud, in order to break free.

 I came to realize that all Tibetan lamas, whatever the sect, all teach from the same book; the same guru-worshiping plan.
-Whether the lamas call it Mahamudra, Dzogchen or Mahayana Buddhism, it is all Tantra, that uses techniques and practices to undermine a populations’ ability to think for themselves or to form discriminating judgements based on their own ethics and values of right and wrong.
-They create obedient cult members inside all their groups, to help the lamas’ perpetuate their world that will keep them on their thrones.
+Whether the lamas call it Mahamudra, Dzogchen, Shambhala, or Mahayana Buddhism, it is all Tantra, that uses techniques and meditation practices to undermine a population’s ability to think for themselves or to form discriminating judgments based on their values of right and wrong.
+They create obedient cult members inside all their groups, to help the lamas’ perpetuate their androcentric world that will keep them on those thrones.

-I take the reader through my own discoveries and experience, from my first mindfulness meditation weekend at a Shambhala center, through my next decades, being drawn deeper and deeper into the lamas’ Tantric net, including my experience when taking care of the son of Chogyam Trungpa, a high lama considered the ‘father’ of Tibetan Buddhism in the West.
-My many encounters with other Tibetan lamas on my journey with Tibetan Buddhism, finally led me to an American town in Colorado, where the Tibetan lamas have joined forces with other spiritual groups and new age cults to implement their model for a ‘spiritualized’ world citizenship, they have planned for all of us, one town and city at a time.
+My own discoveries and experience, from my first mindfulness meditation weekend at a Shambhala center, through my next decades, being drawn deeper and deeper into the lamas’ Tantric net, finally led me to an American town in Colorado, where the Tibetan lamas have joined forces with other spiritual groups and new age cults, to implement their model for a ‘spiritualized’ world citizenship, they have planned for all of us, one town and city at a time.